 It gets more crazy ......a month later during the Toronto Rock'n'Roll Revival, on the back of a Harley as a motorcycle club escorts The Doors from the airport, riding up alongside Jim Morrison just as he turns to face me for a classic photo; cue: 'Keep Your Eyes on the Road and Your Hands upon the Wheel'...

 ... and later that night being in a room with Yoko and John Lennon after he played his first live concert without the other Beatles... (then years after, writing an article published in the Toronto Star which they titled "The Moment Everything Changed for John Lennon."
 Read it on the John Lennon page )

 ...all this, just as I started the first term of Grade 12 high school (where a very cool English teacher agreed to let me pursue an independent study program on James Joyce and 'Ulysses.'
 More on that later.)

-Fortunately nearly all of these events were shot with a pre-digital world Pentax S3 fully manual camera on Tri-X B&W 35mm or Agfa colour slide film.
+Fortunately nearly all of these events were shot with a now-antiquated pre-digital device: the Pentax S3 fully manual camera shooting Tri-X B&W 35mm or Agfa colour slide film.
 Thankfully.